nvaccess/nvda/user_docs/en/userGuide.md

 #### Sorting the add-ons list {#AddonStoreFilterColumn}

-By default, the add-ons list is sorted by add-on display name.
-The Sort by column combo box can be used to sort the list by the available columns for each tab.
+By default, the add-ons list is sorted by the add-ons' display name.
+The "Sort by column" combo box can be used to sort the list by the available columns for each tab.

 For example, you may wish to sort add-ons by editor, available version, etc.